top of page

 Dog crates are by far the best tool you can have to help ensure a successful outcome in puppy rearing.
 If used properly, they can be a wonderful safe haven for your pet.
 At Premier Doodles, we start this process early on and all of our puppies from 3-8 weeks will have multiple crates available in their kennel kept in our master bedroom.
 They learn what we call a Positive Conditioned Emotional Response (PCER) which means they come to learn that the crate is a great place to be and have to train this.

 You should purchase a crate that will fit your pet at his/her adult size.
 The crate should be big enough for your pet to stand up, lay down and turn around.
-For our bernedoodles we recommend the XL Midwest crate (48"L x 30"W x 33"H).
+For our bernedoodles we recommend the XL Midwest crate (48"L x 30"W x 33"H) for our Standard Bernedoodles and for our Multigen Minibernedoodles the 36-42" long Midwest crate.
 Don't worry about dividers as most all of our bernedoodles are great in the crate.
 Should accidents begin to appear on one side of the crate you'll have to creatively reduce the amount of space they have inside the crate.
 IMPORTANT NOTE: you will need to purchase two crates, one at the back door with a connected x-pen or other type of portable fencing that is clipped onto the crate to make a small play area, and the other next to your bed if you want maximum success.
 We have a YouTube channel called Premier Doodles where we have a short video showing what this setup looks like.
+Here's a link:

 The crate should be used to safely confine your pet when you are away from home, at night and for short periods of time when you are unable to watch them.